 The school’s gymnasium, opened on 21 March 1977, is named for J. W. “Jim” Downey.
 In July 1986, a fire ravaged the school.
 While repairs were being made, many classes were held at the nearby Ecole Precieux-Sang.
-At the reopening on 15 November 1987, a plaque was unveiled by Mrs. Nelson McIntyre and Minister of Education Roland Penner.
+At the reopening on 15 November 1987, a plaque was unveiled by Mrs. Agnes McIntyre, widow of Nelson McIntyre, and Minister of Education Roland Penner.

 Annual Reports of the Manitoba Department of Education, Manitoba Legislative Library.